PavlyukVadim/criticaster.io/src/pages/posts/snake-game-in-js-2/index.md

 title: Snake game in JavaScript, Part 2
 ---

 You’re welcome to the second part of our tutorial “Snake” game in JavaScript.
 We're stopped on adding keyboard control for the game.
+(You can find the previous part [here](/posts/snake-game-in-js-1)).
 And now we can control our snake like that:

 ![](snake-in-js-example-2.gif)